NishantDhir/NishantDhir/README.md

 *   🌍  I'm based in Mannheim, Germany
 *   ✉️  You can contact me at [nishant-dhir@hotmail.com](mailto:nishant-dhir@hotmail.com)
 *   🤝  I'm open to collaborating on Business Data Analyst/Visualization projects
-*   💻  Currently learning SQL and Python
+*   💻  Currently learning Python
-*   📃  Pursing Certifications from Google
+*   📃  Pursing Certifications from Google (Data Analytics and Python Automation)